(As of January 2015) To learn more about our Campaign and how you can get involved, email us at email@example.com.

 - How much money have you raised?

-The total project budget is $48 million.
-To date, over $36 million has been committed from leading foundations, KCRW Board members, and Santa Monica College (the licensee for KCRW-FM 89.9) from Measure AA funds, a 2008 bond measure approved by the Santa Monica-Malibu voters.
+As of January 2015, we have over $36 million of our total $48 million project budget secured.
+Santa Monica College (the licensee for KCRW-FM 89.9) committed $28 million from Measure AA funds, a 2008 bond measure approved by the Santa Monica-Malibu voters.

 - Who is the architect?
 Is it a green building?